BDC Hamburger Icon

 • Customer management

-• Premium dashboards to drill down into sales data and run more reports
+• Premium dashboards for granular sales data and more reports

 • Recurring invoices